Sample plan — this is an example, not a real client. Start your own →

 A short list of tools worth your attention.

 Two groups.
 Foundation tools handle the basics — photos, passwords, staying safe online.
 AI tools are the newer stuff that'll feel odd for a week and then change how you handle information.
-Each has a plain-English explanation.
+Each has a plain-English explanation and a step-by-step walkthrough.

 Foundation 3 items